rhpandit11/Data-Theory/spark/interview.md

 Shared Variables: There are two different types of Shared Variables in spark -Broadcast Variable and Accumulator

 1. Broadcast Variables: are read-only Variables distributed across worker nodes in-memory.
 The data Broadcasted this way is cached in serialized form and deserialized before running each task.
 Used for cache a value in memory on all nodes generally small datasets only Broadcasted.
-2. Accumulator: Which are used to update the variables in parallel during execution/runtime and share results from worker to driver.similar to counters in Mapreduce. used for performing associative and commutative operations such as counters or sums.
+2. Accumulator: Which are used to update the variables in parallel during execution/runtime and share results from worker to driver.similar to counters in Mapreduce. used for aggregating information across all tasks in a Spark job.

 coalesce and repartition:

 coalesce: is used to decrease the number of partitions without invoking Shuffling.
 It used in when output partitions is less than the input.

 repartition: helps to increase or decrease the number of partitions by doing Shuffling of data.

 difference between Persist and Cache: are optimization techniques for both iterative and interactive Spark applications to improve the performance of the jobs or applications.